The Biggest Lottery Jackpots To-Date

 Mavis Wanczyk, 53, was the single winner of the second biggest lottery jackpot of all time.
 The Massachusetts resident won the jackpot on her own, making it the largest lottery win ever by a single person after she opted for the $480.5million cash lump sum.

 $656 million won on Mega Millions, March 30th 2012

 The largest Mega Millions prize to date, this jackpot was shared by three winning ticket holders from Maryland (a syndicate of a trio of teachers), Illinois (a married couple in their 50s named Merle and Patricia Butler) and Kansas (the winner of which remained anonymous).

 $590.5 million won on Powerball, May 18th 2013

-This jackpot was won by Gloria MacKenzie of Florida and remains the largest Powerball prize won on a single ticket.
+This jackpot won by Gloria MacKenzie of Florida was, at the time, the largest Powerball prize won on a single ticket.
 The grandmother from Zephyrhills decided to take a cash sum of $370.8 million before taxes.

 $587.5 million won on Powerball, November 28th 2012